11,95 €

 Produktbeschreibung

 A rollicking picaresque memoir on moviemaking from the titans of underground trash cinema.
-In the grimy underbelly of underground cinema, the Kuchar brothers have long been the mad prophets of experimental filmmaking.
-Reflections from a Cinematic Cesspool is a raucous, unfiltered journey through the minds of two artists who transformed trash into transcendent art.
-From the fever dreams of their early New York experiments to the psychotronic landscapes of their San Francisco period, George and Mike Kuchar consistently defied every convention of filmmaking.
-This is not just a memoir-it's a manifesto.
-With raw, unapologetic prose, they dissect their revolutionary and idiosyncratic approach to cinema, revealing the passionate madness behind films that have challenged, shocked, and inspired generations of underground artists.
-John Waters sets the stage with an introduction celebrating the Kuchars' uncompromising vision.
-Here are the stories behind legendary works like Sins of the Fleshapoids, Hold Me While I'm Naked, and The Devil's Cleavage-films that exist at the intersection of camp, avant-garde, and pure cinematic rebellion.
-Irreverent, hilarious, and deeply personal, Reflections from a Cinematic Cesspool is more than a book.
-It's a backstage pass to the most gloriously deranged minds in independent film history.
+In the underbelly of underground cinema, the Kuchar brothers have long been the prophets of experimental filmmaking.
+Reflections from a Cinematic Cesspool is a raucous journey through the minds of these two transcendent artists.
+The works of George and Mike Kuchar defy every convention of filmmaking.
+Reflections from a Cinematic Cesspool is their manifesto and their memoir, revealing the passionate madness behind films that challenge, shock, and inspire generations of underground artists and serve as a manual to all filmmaking freaks.
+John Waters sets the stage with his introduction celebrating the Kuchars' uncompromising vision.
+Here are the stories and secrets behind legendary works like Sins of the Fleshapoids, Hold Me While I'm Naked, and The Devil's Cleavage.
+Irreverent, hilarious, and deeply personal, Reflections from a Cinematic Cesspool is a direct feed to the most gloriously deranged minds in independent film history.
+Copublished with Varichon & Cie.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, B, BG, CY, CZ, D, DK, EW, E, FIN, F, GR, HR, H, IRL, I, LT, L, LR, M, NL, PL, P, R, S, SLO, SK ausgeliefert werden.